 - Have visible panic attacks

-If you believe someone may have an anxiety disorder, be an active listener when they are feeling stressed or anxious, and help them research next steps.
-Avoid criticizing or belittling the severity of their anxious symptoms and encourage coping strategies that avoid the issues or cause further anxiety.
-Encourage your friend to visit your campus health care center and seek help from a professional.
-If your friend is reluctant to seek treatment, you can consult a mental health care provider for suggestions moving forward.
+If you believe someone you know may have an anxiety disorder, be an active listener when they are feeling stressed or anxious, and help them research the next steps they should take.
+Avoid criticizing or belittling the severity of their symptoms and encourage your friend to try coping strategies that avoid the issues or cause further anxiety (such as those recommended by the AADA).
+Encourage your friend to visit a campus health care center and discuss their troubles with a professional.
+If your friend is reluctant to seek treatment, consider consulting a mental health care provider for suggestions for moving forward.

 How Do You Know if You Have an Anxiety Disorder?

-While every college student might get anxious and experience stress around exams, if you begin feeling riddled with guilt or experience frequent anxiety or panic attacks, this could be cause for concern.
-Distinguishing the difference between regular stress and a disorder can be difficult, so it is best to consult your healthcare provider if you feel you might be developing an anxiety disorder.
+Sooner or later just about every college student experiences stress and anxiety over the course of life on campus (such as exams).
+But if you begin feeling riddled with guilt or experience frequent anxiety or panic attacks, this could be cause for concern.
+Distinguishing the difference between regular stress and a disorder can be difficult, so it’s smart to consult your healthcare provider if you feel you might be developing an anxiety disorder.
 Here are some questions to ask yourself:

 - Are you experiencing anxious or worrisome thoughts on a daily basis?